wethod/learning-center-source/content/glossary/index.md

 It represents the value you think that you are missing in order to reach the hypothetical overall value.

-<span style="font-size: 1rem;">It is decided by the Owner or by the users that have the permissions.</span>
+It is decided by the Owner or by the users that have the permissions.

 ### Budget Consumption